Wildlife - Deer - Chronic Wasting Disease (CWD)

 Infected animals shed prions through saliva, feces, blood, and urine.
 Other animals can become infected through direct contact with an infected animal, ingesting or consuming prions in feces, or bodily fluids and through indirect contact from an infected environment, ingesting prions present in soil contaminated with the feces or bodily fluids of an infected animal.
 Once the disease occurs in an area, evidence demonstrates eradication is unlikely.
 The prions that cause CWD persist in the environment and may remain infective for years.
 High deer densities, as well as, practices like feeding or baiting that unnaturally concentrate deer can facilitate transmission.
 There is currently no evidence that CWD can be transmitted to livestock or humans.

 In 1967, CWD was first recognized in captive mule deer in Colorado.
 The first documented case of CWD in a free-ranging cervid was discovered in 1981 in a Colorado elk.
-The disease has since been detected in 26 states including: Arkansas, Colorado, Kansas, Illinois, Iowa, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Oklahoma, Ohio, Pennsylvania, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming, and the Canadian provinces of Alberta and Saskatchewan.
+The disease has since been detected in 30 states including: Alabama, Arkansas, Colorado, Kansas, Louisiana, Idaho, Illinois, Iowa, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Ohio, Pennsylvania, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming, and the Canadian provinces of Alberta, Manitoba, Quebec and Saskatchewan.
 CWD also has been detected in South Korea (captive elk) and Norway (reindeer and moose).

 Control is extremely difficult once CWD becomes established in a natural population.
 The best way to manage CWD is to prevent its introduction into new areas and limit its spread.
 To date, CWD has persisted, spread, and increased in prevalence in nearly every area where it has been diagnosed.
 Since there is no vaccine or treatment for a prion disease like CWD, the options for managing CWD are extremely limited.
 The most effective strategies, by far, are those that eliminate ways CWD can travel to new areas through infected animals or infected animal parts.
 Ideally, there should be no animals moving from infected areas to uninfected areas.
 In places where CWD is present, cervid populations should be managed to reduce their potential to congregate or increase in unnaturally high numbers.